Page 10: Historical Events In January - 20

 2000 On January - 20 sen. Jesse Helms, R-N.C., warned the U.N.
 Security Council that the United States would withdraw from the world body if it failed to respect American sovereignty.

-2001 George W. Bush was inaugurated as the 43rd president of the United States on January - 20.
+2001 On January - 20 george W. Bush was inaugurated as the 43rd president of the United States.

 2001 Just hours before leaving office, President Clinton issued 176 pardons -- a number of them controversial on this day in history.